dnsimple/dnsimple-developer/content/use-cases/domain-registration.markdown

 # Registering a domain

-Register a domain on behalf of your users.
+Register domains on behalf of your users.
 Gather and send contact information required by the register.
-Create purchase orders and track their progress, so you can keep your users in the know.
+Create purchase orders and track their progress so you can keep your users in the know.

 ### How it works at a high level